I am a part of a lovely circle of friends that at its core is good and strong and free of toxicity.

 If you graduate out a bit in the social circles, we have a couple of friends that kind of move in and out of the friend group that are prone to dramatics (openly untreated depression because they say no therapist understands them, say things like “I don’t know why anyone even wants to be my friend, I’m a terrible person”, have chosen particular diets but never bring their type of dishes to potlucks so they passive aggressively make comments about having nothing to eat OR the host will make a special dish and at the last minute flake.
 Probably due to the depression(s), their homes are also at various levels of hoarding/uncleanliness-literal bags of garbage in corners, filthy litter boxes, etc. offers of “are you doing ok?
 Do you need help with anything” aka reaching out are met with indignation and weeks of “can you believe they insulted me that way!”.

 These folks also smoke a lot of weed.
 Inside their homes and outside at other people’s homes (although if you ask them not to at your home because of piss test concerns from secondary they will begrudgingly stop).
 I am terribly allergic to almost all kinds of pot.
 I can be around the liquid form in vapes for whatever reason, but raw burning weed gives me a full body migraine that can last for days.
+I’ve tried many a website to research what makes this happen, and even went o the doc once or twice – with no luck.

 However not inviting these people to my home for gatherings would be…..well I don’t have the spoons to deal with the fallout.
 But when I don’t go to their house often enough for one of their parties, i inevitably get a message or text “why don’t you ever come over?
 Did I make you mad?
 I feel like you’re mad at me?
 It’s because I’m a terrible person isn’t it?
 It’s a wonder I have any friends at all” and literally I want to chuck my phone into the river from frustration.